-- 3.1 To assess applications for premises licences, the council must be satisfied that the measures proposed in the applicant's operating schedule aim to achieve the four licensing objectives.
+- 3.1 The legislation specifies the persons and organisations who can apply for a club registration certificate or a premises licence.
+In respect of a premises licence this includes a person who carries on or who proposes to carry on a business involving the use of the premises for the licensable activities to which the application relates.
+If any other permission to use the premises were needed, in respect of planning permission or property owner's consent for example, this would be dealt with elsewhere. - 3.2 To assess applications for premises licences, the council must be satisfied that the measures proposed in the applicant's operating schedule aim to achieve the four licensing objectives.
 Bold type refers to matters that the council expects to see addressed in the applicant's operating schedule, where appropriate.
 Passages of text that are not in bold type are provided to assist applicants to understand what the council is seeking to achieve, the factors that influence the achievement of that outcome and the control measures that could be implemented by the applicant to achieve that outcome.
-Guidance notes for applicants will be available. - 3.2 Applicants must address the four licensing objectives in their operational plan.
+Guidance notes for applicants will be available. - 3.3 Applicants should address the four licensing objectives in their operational plan.
 The operating plan must have regard to the nature of the area where the premises are situated, the type of premises, the licensable activities to be provided, operational procedures and the needs of the local community.
-The operating schedule must demonstrate how the premises will be 'good neighbours' both to residents and to other venues and businesses. - 3.3 Applicants must provide evidence that suitable and sufficient measures, as detailed in their operating schedule, will be implemented and maintained, relevant to the individual style, location and characteristics of their premises and activities.
-They must also indicate if additional measures will be taken on an occasional or specific basis, such as when a special event or promotion is planned, which is, for example, likely to attract larger audiences. - 3.4 If the council itself makes an application for premises licences the licensing committee and its officers will consider the matter from an entirely neutral standpoint.
+The operating schedule is expected to demonstrate how the premises will be 'good neighbours' both to residents and to other venues and businesses consistent with the council's licensing objectives. - 3.4 Applicants must provide evidence that suitable and sufficient measures, as detailed in their operating schedule, will be implemented and maintained, relevant to the individual style, location and characteristics of their premises and activities.
+They must also indicate if additional measures will be taken on an occasional or specific basis, such as when a special event or promotion is planned, which is, for example, likely to attract larger audiences. - 3.5 If the council itself makes an application for premises licences the licensing committee and its officers will consider the matter from an entirely neutral standpoint.
 If relevant representations are made, such representations will be given full and equitable consideration by the committee.
-Those who make representations, but who are aggrieved by a decision in favour of a council application, are entitled to appeal to the magistrates' court to have the decision reviewed. - 3.5 The council will not accept any application that is incomplete or fails to satisfy the requirements of the act or the regulations.
-Incomplete applications will be returned with an explanation of why it is incomplete.
+Those who make representations, but who are aggrieved by a decision in favour of a council application, are entitled to appeal to the magistrates' court to have the decision reviewed. - 3.6 The council may refuse any application that fails to satisfy the requirements of the act or the regulations.
+Incomplete applications will be returned with an 10 explanation of why it is incomplete.
 It is recommended that applicants seek their own independent legal advice.

-Right to Work
+3.7 Right to Work

-From 6 April 2017 licensing authorities must be satisfied that an individual who applies for a premises licence is entitled to work in the UK.
+From 6 April 2017, licensing authorities must be satisfied that an individual who applies for a premises licence is entitled to work in the UK.
 This is to prevent illegal working in licensed premises.
 All applications for personal licences and applications for premises licences made by individuals require the applicant to demonstrate that they are eligible to work in the UK.
 Licences cannot be granted to those without entitlement to work in the UK.
 If a licence holder's immigration status in the UK is time limited, their licence will lapse when their immigration permission and their entitlement to work in licensable activities ends.
 Home Office Immigration Enforcement are a responsible authority so can comment on applications and make representations.